 Here, you can see the display introducing Basing House and its long and fascinating history, browse the gifts and souvenirs in our gift shop or enjoy a hot or cold drink - a welcome stop if you are walking the Old Basing Heritage Trail.

 Entry to the visitor centre are free of charge, so why not drop in!

 A remarkable survivor.
 The Great Barn at Basing Grange was built in 1535, shortly before a visit by Henry VIII.
 It was mainly used for storing hundreds of sheaves of corn and barley harvested from the Paulet's vast estate.

 It is one of the largest examples of its kind in England and is the only Tudor building at Basing House to have survived intact to the present day.
 This is all the more remarkable since it was the at the centre of a famous attack by the Parliamentary army in 1643, an event which gave the barn its local nickname of "The Bloody Barn".

-No stately home would be without its formal garden, as a place for relaxation and entertainment but also a source of plants used in medicine.
+No stately home would be without its formal garden, a place for relaxation and entertainment and also a source of plants used in medicine.